West Palm Beach Dog Bite Lawyer

 It does not matter if the dog’s owner has previous knowledge that the dog is “vicious” or did not know it.
 The dog’s owner is required to pay damages to the injured person.

-The law also places liability on the person who is bitten if that person played a role in causing the dog to bite.
+The law also places liability on the person who is bitten if that person played a role in causing the dog to attack.
 This is called “proximate cause,” which fundamentally means the bitten person knew or should have known that the negligent action taken would provoke the dog.

 Additionally, if the dog had previous biting or aggressive behavior and the bite victim knew it but did not inform the owner of that, the victim’s damages cannot be claimed under “scienter” (knowledge of a domestic animal’s dangerousness).